HorizenOfficial/horizen-migration/erc20-migration/README.md

 - ZTESTBackupVault.sol<br>
 Exposes methods to allow a central authority to load the EON balances to reward, and then proceed to distribute them.<br>
-A cumulative hash of all the address+balances is calculated both offchain and onchain, allowing any external user to verify the fairness of the distribution.
+A cumulative hash of all the address+balances is calculated both off chain and onchain, allowing any external user to verify the fairness of the distribution.

 - ZTESTZendBackupVault.sol<br>
 Exposes methods to allow a central authority to load the ZEND balances to reward.
 Then the user can call the claim function for restoring their balance inside an address of their choice.<br>
-A cumulative hash of all the address+balances is calculated both offchain and onchain, allowing any external user to verify the fairness of the distribution.
+A cumulative hash of all the address+balances is calculated both off chain and onchain, allowing any external user to verify the fairness of the distribution.

 Usage: